Giacomo Balla: Biography

-During World War I, Balla's studio became a meeting place for young artists.

-In 1935, he was made a member of Rome's Accademia di San Luca.

-In 1955, Balla participated in the documenta 1 in Kassel.

-He died on 1 March 1958.
+While initially sympathetic to fascism, he changed his mind, leading him to be shunned by the Italian regime and culture which had once appreciated him, though his works were positively reevaluated after the end of the war.
+In the 1930s, he renounced Futurism as well as abstraction, and returned to a naturalistic style.
+He died on 1 March 1958, in Rome.

 Notable works

 Balla's 1909 painting The Street Light typifies his exploration of light, atmosphere, and motion.
+In this piece, Balla uses a repeating V-pattern with his brushstrokes.
+These strong and clear brushstrokes are used to portray the energy and brightness coming from the lamp.
+Additionally, Balla made use of intense colors.
+These intense colors, white and yellow, start at the lamp's center and transition into more cooler tones farther from the bulb of the lamp.

 Balla's most famous works, such as his 1912 Dynamism of a Dog on a Leash, aim to express movement – and thus the passage of time – through the medium of painting.
-One of Balla's main inspirations was the chronophotography of Étienne-Jules Marey.
+His approach of portraying motion is demonstrated in this work by concurrently displaying various aspects of a moving object.
+Balla accurately captures the motion of a dog straining to keep up with its owner by painting numerous legs, tails, and leashes.
+Cubism inspired this fascination with preserving a single instant in an assortment of planes.
+The approach also pays homage to chronophotography, which was an early method of taking pictures of many stages of movement.

 Balla's 1912 The Hand of the Violinist depicts the frenetic motion of a musician playing, and draws on inspiration from Cubism and the photographic experiments of Marey and Eadweard Muybridge.

 In his abstract 1912–1914 series Iridescent Interpenetration, Balla attempts to separate the experience of light from the perception of objects as such.

 Abstract Speed + Sound (1913–14) is a study of speed symbolised by the automobile.
 Originally, it may have been part of a triptych.

-Balla's 1914 series Mercury Passing Before the Sun depicts the November 17, 1914 transit of Mercury across the face of the Sun.
-Balla created at least a dozen versions and studies of this work.

 Legacy

 In 1987, some of his artworks were exhibited at documenta 8, an exhibition of modern art and contemporary art which takes place every five years in Kassel, Germany.

+He was concerned with expressing movement in his works, but unlike other leading futurists he was not interested in machines or violence with his works tending towards the witty and whimsical.